Sometimes called the baker’s knife or pastry scraper, a bench scraper is a flat rectangle of metal with a rounded handle on one side.

 Watch the overview of the bench scraper from CookieDaddyTv below.

-Also available are plastic bowl scrapers or 'dough scrapers' (also mentioned in the video above).
+Also available are plastic bowl scrapers or ‘dough scrapers’ such as the bowl Ateco Bowl Scraper.
 These are more flexible than a bench scraper and come in various rounded shapes.
 They are very useful for removing every bit of dough from a bowl or even for scraping out every last bit of thick cake or brownie batter

 Other Names for Bench Scraper